Graph Burning: Bounds and Hardness: Proper Interval Graphs

-The \textsc{Distinct 3-partition} problem is known to be strongly {\NPC} \cite{Garey1990TheoryNPComp, Hulett2008MultigraphRealizations}; that is, this problem is \NPC, even when restricted to the cases where $B$ is bounded above by a polynomial in $n$.
-In this reduction, we use Construction~\ref{cons:proper} to obtain a proper interval graph $G_p$ from an instance $X$ of the \textsc{Distinct 3-partition} problem.
-We obtain this by modifying the ``comb'' structure in the construction of the NP-completeness proof of interval graphs in \cite{Gorain2023WBurning}.
+The \DP{} is known to be strongly {\NPC} \cite{Garey1990TheoryNPComp, Hulett2008MultigraphRealizations}; that is, this problem is \NPC, even when restricted to the cases where $B$ is bounded above by a polynomial in $n$.
+We claim that the problem is also \NPC, even when the input is restricted to odd numbers.

-Recall that the burning number of a path on $n^2$ vertices is $n$~\cite{Bonato2016Burning} and the burning clusters $B_{c_i}$, for $1\leq i\leq n$ of this path contain $1,3,\dots,2n-3,2n-1$ vertices such that the $\sum_{i=1}^{n}|B_{c_i}|$ is exactly $n^2$, i.e., burning clusters are disjoint.
-This implies that, for a path $P$ on $n^2$ vertices, the burning clusters of each of the $n$ fire sources of any optimal burning sequence of $P$ are pairwise disjoint.
-The following proposition gives the bounds for the burning number of interval graphs. \begin{proposition}[\cite{Kare2019ParamBurningAlgo}] If $G$ is an interval graph with diameter $d$, then \end{proposition}